kidonng/buka-saver/README.md

 ## Notes

-- We don't always verify inputs.
-If you are seeing errors, please retry with the right inputs.
+- Incorrect inputs and downloads are not completely handled.
+If you are seeing errors, please try again.
-- In case you missed it, files will be downloaded to `down`.
+- Files will be downloaded into `down` directory.
 - See Supported URL patterns [here](src/index.ts#L6-L11).